chihyang/CPP_Primer/chap17/README.md

 program were initialized with "[^c]ei"?
 Test your program using that pattern to see whether your expectations were correct.

+If we use "[^c]ei" to initialize regex, only words made up of 3 characters would be checked.

 [Exer17_16.cpp](Exer17_16.cpp)

 ##Exercise 17.17